 Understanding FLATSHOT dialogue box:

-The first optin of Insert as new block will ensure that new 2D top view thus generated will be inserted as a block in current drawing.
+The first option “Insert as new block” will ensure that new 2D views generated using Flatshot will be inserted as a block in the current drawing.

-Replace existing block radio button will replace any block which you select with the 2D created with flatshot and the third option will export 2D drawing to a new dwg file.
+Replace existing block radio button will replace any block which you select with the 2D created with the Flatshot tool.

 These are the visible lines which are projected on XY plane along the current view which you have selected.
 Color and Linetype drop down menu in this panel will change properties of visible lines in the 2D geometry.

 These are hidden lines present in 2D geometry, if you want to show hidden lines then select Show radio button and change color and Linetype of obscured or hidden lines from the drop-down menu.

 The last option is a radio button mentioned as “Include tangential edges”.
 On selecting this radio button you will see the line(s) at the edges which are tangential to the adjoining edge, for example, a fillet.